markusdosch/essentialmunich/README.md

 ## Internet & Phone

-* Internet for Home price comparison: <https://m.check24.de/dsl/>
+* Internet for Home price comparison: [CHECK24 DSL](https://www.check24.de/dsl/)
 * mobile phone:
-* there are three Network providers: Telekom, Vodafone, Telefonica
+  * there are three network providers: Telekom, Vodafone, Telefonica.
+Telekom offers the best network, but is the most expensive.
+Telefonica is the cheapest, but the network outside of larger cities is not very good (inside Munich its fine).
+Vodafone is in between.
   * <https://www.winsim.de/> and <https://www.premiumsim.de/> are very good, especially their monthly-cancelable offerings

 ## News